007Vinay/rest-api-spring-boot/README.md

 # rest-api-spring-boot
-Its a basic java rest api project using Spring Boot, Sprimg Data JPA & MySQL
+Its a basic java rest api project using Spring Boot, Spring Data JPA & MySQL